 - If it didn't fly out, put on leather gloves.
 While it is still dark, put a box, or glass jar over the bat when it is on a wall.
 Slide a lid or piece of stiff paper over the top.
 Release the bat outside.
 Don't put it on the ground.
 Hold it up high or place it on a fence or tree.

 - Don't ever handle a bat with your bare hands.

 - If the bat won't leave the inside of your home, contact a wildlife control company.

-How To Keep Bats Away From Your House
+How to Keep Bats Away From Your House

 In the Phoenix area bats will migrate in the spring and fall.
-They may roost for a several days and then leave on their own.
+They may roost for several days and then leave on their own.
 Just leave them alone.
 If you seem to have an area outside your home that attracts bats, there are some things you can do to discourage them from roosting there.
-Note: make sure there are no young bats in the area before you take the following actions.
+Note: Make sure there are no young bats in the area before you take the following actions.
 Young bats are left alone at night while their mothers search for food.
 They should not be disturbed.

 - Seal all cracks and crevices.